How to Become a Medical Laboratory Technician

 Hover over any state to explore local income and job growth data.

-According to the Bureau of Labor Statistics, the median annual wage for medical laboratory technicians was $38,370 as of May 2014, while for a medical laboratory technologist it was $59,430.
+According to the Bureau of Labor Statistics, the median annual wage for medical laboratory technicians is $38,370, while for a medical laboratory technologist it is $59,430.
 Outpatient facilities paid the highest, followed by hospitals, physician offices, and medical and diagnostic laboratories.